IvanoLauriola/MKLpy/README.rst

-For more informations about classification, kernels and predictors visit `Link scikit-learn <http://scikit-learn.org/stable/>`_
+For more informations about classification, kernels and predictors visit `scikit-learn <http://scikit-learn.org/stable/>`_ docs.

 installation